 Epsom salts contain a number of minerals with the most prominent being magnesium.

-You can get your plant all the magnesium it needs from adding a teaspoonful of these nutrients every now and then.
+You can get your orchids all the magnesium they need from adding a teaspoonful of these nutrients every now and then.

 Regarding the rice water, you just need to take some water that rice has been boiled in and allow it to cool.

 Use this on your orchids often to get nutrients such as niacin, thiamine, riboflavin and folic acid to your orchid.

 Precautions to take when making Orchid fertilizers